Religious Deconstruction

 My own research:

-An Autoethnographic Exploration of Engaging with Art Therapy as an Individual who has Left a High Demand Religion in which they were Brought Up.
+An Autoethnography of Experiencing Art Therapy as an Individual Born and Raised in a High Demand Religion

 Keep an eye on this space for more information regarding my personal research and my work on Art Therapy in the space of religious deconstruction.